guardrails-ai/interfaces/README.md

 ## Demo Of Usefulness

-### Typescript Types
+### Typescript
-These can be generated via `npm run bundle-hub-schema && npm run ts-build`.
+We can generate Typescript classes via `npm run ts-build`.
-This file can then be either published as a private module (overkill in my opinion), or copy-pasted into both the validation-hub-service and validation-hub-ui to describe the manifest structures.
+These files can then be either published as a private module, or copy-pasted into any target repositories to describe the manifest structures.

 ### JSON Generation
 Obviously more constraints would need to be put in place to generate quality sample data, but the script located at `./generate-data.js` shows a naive approach that can be used to generate sample json objects given a schema and some formatting functions (only required for custom formats).
 In this case we're generating a Validator Hub Manifest.